 The shares are administrated by a trust for the benefit of the eligible executives (the "Administrative Trust").
 We created the Administrative Trust with the objective of administering the purchase of FEMSA and Coca-Cola FEMSA shares, so that the shares can then be assigned (granted) to the eligible executives participating in the EVA stock incentive plan.
 The Administrative Trust's objectives are to acquire shares of FEMSA or of Coca-Cola FEMSA and to manage the shares granted to the individual employees based on instructions set forth by the Technical Committee of the Administrative Trust.
-Once the shares are acquired following the Technical Committee's instructions, the Administrative Trust assigns to each participant their respective rights.
+Once the shares are acquired following the Technical Committee of the Administrative Trust.
+Once the shares are acquired following the Technical Committee of the Administrative Trust.
+Once the shares are acquired following the Technical Committee of the Administrative Trust assigns to each participant their respective rights.
 As the trust is controlled and therefore consolidated by FEMSA, shares purchased in the market and held within the Administrative Trust are presented as treasury stock (as it relates to FEMSA's shares) or as a reduction of the noncontrolling interest (as it relates to Coca-Cola FEMSA's shares).
 Should an employee leave prior to their shares vesting, they would lose the rights to such shares, which would then remain within the Administrative Trust and be able to be reallocated to other eligible employees as determined by us.
 The incentive plan target is expressed in months of salary, and the final amount payable is computed based on a percentage of compliance with the goals established every year.